-Folger Education offers lesson plans on Shakespeare's frequently taught plays, as well as lessons on introducing Shakespeare.
-Try the plan below, or, for more lesson plans for Much Ado About Nothing, visit the Lesson Plans Archive.
+Folger Education offers teaching modules on Shakespeare's frequently taught plays, as well as modules on introducing Shakespeare.
+Try the modules below, or, for more modules for Much Ado, visit the Teaching Modules Archive.

 "Change Slander to Remorse"

 In this lesson plan, you'll cover NCTE standards 1, 3, 4, 6, and 11.
 The lesson is based on Act 4, scene 1, after Hero faints following Claudio's accusations.
 Students work in groups to prepare scenes imagining what Hero is actually doing while feigning her own death.

 The Folger edition of Much Ado About Nothing includes facing-page notes and illustrations throughout the play; background information on the play, Shakespeare's life, theater, and times; notes on unfamiliar language, or words that meant something different in Shakespeare's day; and a scholarly assessment of the play in light of today's interests and concerns.
 Request a desk copy of this edition from Simon & Schuster